-This direct final rule is limited to the changes contained in Amendment No. 14 to Certificate of Compliance No. 1014 and does not include other aspects of the Holtec International HI-STORM 100 Multipurpose Canister Cask System (HI-STORM 100 Cask System) design.
-The NRC is using the direct final rule procedure to issue this amendment because it represents a limited and routine change to an existing certificate of compliance that is expected to be noncontroversial.
-Adequate protection of public health and safety continues to be ensured.
-The amendment to the rule will become effective on December 17, 2019.
-However, if the NRC receives significant adverse comments on this direct final rule by November 4, 2019, then the NRC will publish a document that withdraws this action and will subsequently address the comments received in a final rule as a response to the companion proposed rule published in the Proposed Rules section of this issue of the Federal Register.
+This rule is limited to the changes contained in Amendment No. 4 to Certificate of Compliance No. 1040 and does not include other aspects of the Holtec International HI-STORM UMAX Canister Storage System cask design.
+The NRC is using the "direct final rule procedure" to issue this amendment because it represents a limited and routine change to an existing certificate of compliance that is expected to be non-controversial.
+The NRC has determined that, with the requested changes, adequate protection of public health and safety will continue to be reasonably assured.
+The amendment to the rule will become effective on January 25, 2021.
+However, if the NRC receives any significant adverse comments on this direct final rule by December 9, 2020, then the NRC will publish a document that withdraws this action and will subsequently address the comments received in a final rule as a response to the companion proposed rule published in the Proposed Rules section of this issue of the Federal Register.
 Absent significant modifications to the proposed revisions requiring republication, the NRC will not initiate a second comment period on this action.